Chapter Nine: Eerily Luminous

 The Magician-in-Training craned his neck back, looking at where they'd just come.
 "This Mine is… really big."

-Patience hopped down from the elevator, as well, grinning.
+Patience hopped down from the elevator also, grinning.
 "Isn't it amazing?
 I've never been underground like this, before!
 It's so… so fascinating!"

 Forbearance found himself laughing softly.
 "I guess that's one way to look at it."

 Giggling lightly, the pinkette headed in a seemingly random direction, approaching another Earth Tribal that must've been around their age.
 He was crouched down, his gaze apparently fixated with something on the ground.
 He glanced up, as she stepped over, Forbearance following after her.

 Patience crouched down beside him.
 "Elder Flaaris asked us to help out around the Mine.
 So, we wanted to see if we could figure out what this weird layer is."
 She turned her gaze to what the miner had been staring at before.
 "What's this?"

 He shrugged.
 "It has astrological symbols, so I'm guessing it's a sundial of sorts.
 Why a sundial would be in the Mine is beyond me, though."

 The Fire Tribal hummed, tilting her head.
 If it was a sundial, it was easily the fanciest one she'd ever seen.
 "What's this weird symbol over here?" she questioned, pointing to an image that only appeared in one of the sundial's sections.